-The Missouri Botanical Garden offers onsite programs for school groups from September through December and February through May, and is available for self-guided school group visits throughout the year.
-Our programs introduce students to the Garden's historic and scientific significance using inquiry-based, standards-aligned activities.
-For up-to-date information about our programs, upcoming events, and policies, please visit our website at www.mobot.org/schoolprograms or call our office at (314) 577-5185.
+The Missouri Botanical Garden offers onsite programs for school groups from September through December and February through May, and is available for self-guided visits throughout the year.
+Our programs introduce students to the Garden's historic and scientific significance using inquiry-based activities aligned to Missouri and Illinois standards.
+For up-to-date information about our programs, upcoming events, and policies, please visit our website at mobot.org/schoolprograms or call our office at (314) 577-5185.